Fall Quarter 2017

 There is a capacity limit of 30 students on this program.
 This is on a "first-come, first-serve" basis and there are no guarantees that a student will be able to participate if the program is full.
 APPLY EARLY TO HOLD YOUR SPACE.

-Complete and sign the following forms: Program Application , Agreement and Release, Medical History and Medical Authorization.
+Complete and sign the following forms: Program Application , Agreement and Release, Medical History, Medical Authorization and Release of Information.
 Participants under the age of 18 must also have their parents/guardians sign the application and accompanying forms.
 Submit all forms along with a $450 non-refundable deposit to Cindy Card, Study Abroad Programs, Green River Community College, 12401 SE 320th St., Auburn, WA, 98092.
 Checks should be made payable to "Green River".
 Incomplete or illegible application packets will not be processed.

 Note: Green River students and students attending other sponsoring Washington State community colleges may need approval through their institution to apply for this program.
 Please check with your college's Study Abroad Coordinator to see if a preliminary application is required.

 LAND-ONLY OPTION: Participants wishing to make their own travel arrangements separate from the group must request these arrangements at the time of application.
 Airport transfers are not included in the land-only option.
 Students must arrive in Tokyo, Japan at the beginning of the program.

 FLIGHTS: The presenters and supporters of the program cannot guarantee non-stop flights, service on any particular carrier or date/time changes in the itinerary.
 Airline tickets will be e-tickets or paper tickets that will be passed out at the airport on the day of departure to participants who have paid in full.
 Program participants are responsible for securing their own travel documents (passports, visas).
 Passports must be valid a minimum of 6 months from the date of departure on the program.
 A photocopy of your passport must be given to Cindy Card as soon as you have it to secure air travel.
 If you do not currently have a valid passport, apply right away!

 For more information please contact: